Last Updated on 23 December 2025 by Cycloscope

 Bikepacking / Cycle Touring Itineraries in Morocco

-Our bikepacking itinerary in Morocco was a month-long, about 1800km with a total elevation gain of 27,950 m – beginning in Essaouira and finishing in Ceuta (that little portion of Spain in Africa).
+Our bikepacking itinerary in Morocco was a month-long, about 1800km, with a total elevation gain of 27,950 m – beginning in Essaouira and finishing in Ceuta (that little portion of Spain in Africa).

-Spectacular cliffs, ancient cob architecture, monumental mountains, intricate mosaics, desert life, majestic beaches, forests of olive trees, and the laidback lifestyle of Moroccan people; these are just few of the marvels you’ll cycle through with this cycle touring itinerary.
+Spectacular cliffs, ancient cob architecture, monumental mountains, intricate mosaics, desert life, majestic beaches, forests of olive trees, and the laidback lifestyle of Moroccan people; these are just a few of the marvels you’ll cycle through with this cycle touring itinerary.

 If you’re cycling from Spain towards West Africa, you could easily follow this route in the opposite direction, ending up in Essaouira and then proceeding further south towards Western Sahara and Mauritania.